 If you are tired of grinding out hours of cardio with subpar results from your workouts, then it might be time to change things up.

-High-Intensity Interval Training (HIIT) Cardio is a great solution to consider if you don't want to spend hours in the gym each day.
+High-Intensity Interval Training (HIIT) Cardio is a great solution to consider if you don't want to spend hours in the gym, running on a treadmill, or pounding the pavement each day.

 The defining point of HIIT Cardio is the combination of maximum-effort movements mixed with short rest periods – all while keeping your heart rate at cardio levels.
 The name says it all:

-The goal... better yet, not a goal, it has to be there is to hit a very high intensity!
-Think of this as a max effort.
+The goal... better yet, it's not really a goal because it has to be there is to hit a very high intensity!

 These short bursts can help preserve more muscle tissue or even build muscle and burn a lot of calories, in comparison to long-duration low-intensity cardio.

 Interval training is a powerful way to boost your metabolism and optimize overall performance.
-Training sessions are designed with intense, short bursts of movement, followed by rest time so you can recover before moving into the next exercise.
+Training sessions are designed with intense, short bursts of movement, followed by rest or lower intensity time so you can recover before moving into the next exercise.

-Keep in mind that there is a difference between HIIT and HIIT Cardio.
-Typically, HIIT is associated with bodyweight exercises such as burpees, tuck jumps, and jumping lunges.
+Keep in mind that there is a little difference between HIIT Training and HIIT Cardio.
+Typically, HIIT Training is associated with bodyweight exercises such as burpees, tuck jumps, and jumping lunges.

 On the other hand, HIIT Cardio will have intervals based around cardio such as sprints, rowing, assault bike, etc.

-HIIT Cardio involves intense exercises with maximum effort, with built-in breaks with low effort.
+HIIT Cardio involves high effort, with built-in breaks with low effort.
 This pattern brings up the heart rate quickly, and the continuous movement prevents the heart rate from going too low before the next interval starts.